HJRasha/HJRasha/README.md

-# Hi there! 👋

-# 👋 Hello, I'm Hasnin Jerin Rasha
+# Hi there! 👋  I'm Hasnin Jerin Rasha

 🎓 **Electrical & Computer Engineering Graduate**
 Graduating with a Bachelor’s degree in Electrical & Computer Engineering from **Rajshahi University of Engineering & Technology**, I have built a strong foundation in both theoretical and practical aspects of electrical systems and computer engineering.